 As you carry along this spectacular coastal drive, you reach Eagle Bay, located in Meelup Regional Park.
 This beach is also a favourite with families, offering safe swimming, a wide expanse of white sand, and rock pools to explore.

 We like to visit Eagle Bay in the morning and then stop at Eagle Bay Brewery for lunch.
-This craft brewery gets jam-packed, so it’s best to book ahead, especially in the summer months.
-The beer and wood-fired pizzas are great, plus there’s a children’s playground to keep the kids occupied.
+This craft brewery gets jam-packed, so it’s best to book ahead, especially in the summer.

 Wise Wine is also close by, which has a beautiful restaurant with gorgeous views over the gardens and bay.
 Perfect for a romantic lunch or a girly afternoon.

 Eagle Bay Accommodation: There are nearly 50 properties in Eagle bay on Stayz.
 Click here to view them.